lmagyar/homeassistant-custom-component-general-thermostat/README.md

 Changes:
 - Preset temperatures can be changed
   - New service/action `general_thermostat.set_preset_temperature` added to change preset temperatures even when the thermostat is not in that specific preset
+  - New service/action `general_thermostat.reset_preset_temperature` added to reset preset temperatures back to the configured values
   - Remembers changed preset temperatures, even over restarts (stores them in state attribute `preset_temperatures`)

 - Preset temperatures can be automatically updated by changing the target temperature (eg. on the dial)